panyam/panyam/README.md

 ### Hi there 👋

 My day jobs include Software Engineering, Engineering Management, Technical Leadership and more details are in my [LinkedIn profile](https://linkedin.com/in/srirampanyam).
-I am currently the Founding Engineer and Chief Architect of [Omlet](https://omlet.co) - Our vision is for Omlet to be the all-in-one framework for capturing and managing telemetry data with the power of OpenTelemetry.

 ### Personal Blog